kumu/docs/guides/controls/filter-control.md

 ### More examples

-Filter elements by skills, and allow multiple skills to be selected:
+Filter elements by one ore more skills using a dropdown:

 ```
 @controls {
   top {
     filter {
       by: "Skills";
+      as: dropdown;
+      placeholder: "Select one or more skills"
       target: element;
       multiple: true;
     }